Mid-level 6 min · March 05, 2026

 The problem extensions solve is elegant: database internals are hard to change safely at runtime, but application requirements change constantly.
 Before extensions, adding new data types, indexing strategies, or procedural languages meant patching the core and recompiling.
 Extensions formalise a safe, versioned, reversible mechanism for injecting new capabilities into a live cluster — complete with dependency tracking, upgrade paths, and schema isolation.
 They're the reason PostGIS can add full geographic primitives and pgvector can power AI embedding search inside the same Postgres instance your users' accounts live in.

 By the end of this article you'll know exactly how extensions work under the hood — from the shared object loading mechanism to the extension control file format.
-You'll be able to install and audit extensions safely in production, build a minimal custom extension from scratch, understand the performance implications of popular extensions like pg_stat_statements and pgvector, and avoid the subtle gotchas that catch even experienced DBAs off guard.
+You'll be able to install and audit extensions safely in production, understand the performance implications of popular extensions, and build a minimal custom extension from scratch.
+No fluff, just the internals and the gotchas that bite in production.

 How PostgreSQL Extensions Actually Work Internally